ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-10
+## 2024-12-13

-Exploring new technologies
+Made progress on personal goals

-> Talk is cheap.
-Show me the code.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*